 For an email collection form, scroll down and click on the “Forms” option.
 Choose the one you want, and it will show up right there.
 Remember that you can change the color by editing the section if you so desire.

 If you have a reader magnet to give away, whether it be a short story, novella, character dossier, or something else, this is the place to showcase it.
 You can give it away for free to collect email addresses.
 It's easiest to do this by linking to a BookFunnel or StoryOrigin landing page so you don't have to worry about delivering the reader magnet to each reader yourself.
-But for the purposes of this article, we'll just set up a standard email collection form without a reader magnet.
+But for the purposes of this article, I'll just set up a standard email collection form without a reader magnet.

 To do this, click on the collection form and select the edit button.
 Under the “Storage” option you can have Squarespace collect emails for you or connect a service like Mailchimp, Google Drive (you'll need to designate a spreadsheet to send your subscribers to), or Zapier.